Roles and Responsibilities of the Board

 - to ensure financial probity.

 As a multi academy trust, the Board is responsible for all of the schools in the Trust.
-We exercise this responsibility by delegating functions to the Local Governing Board of each school through schemes of delegation (one for good and outstanding schools and another for Requires Improvement (RI) schools).
+We exercise this responsibility by delegating functions to the Local Governing Board of each school through the Schemes of Delegation.